- Let’s get messy it’s time to have an Oobleck Party!

 My kids scooped, poured, covered, decorated, imagined, and created to their hearts content.
 It was the best little messy adventure to break up an otherwise very ho-hum morning.

-Give each kid a wet towel for immediate clean ups and wipe downs at their leisure.
+- Give each kid a wet towel for immediate clean ups and wipe downs at their leisure.

-Have an exit plan ready – I knew we were going to the bath tub.
+- Have an exit plan ready – I knew we were going to the bath tub.

-Go into this knowing that you might have to mop after.
+- Go into this knowing that you might have to mop after.
 My floors can always use a mopping so I make sure to do this on a really dirty day when a quick mop can only improve things.

-By the end of this – making the oobleck, playing, and bathing to clean had been a 2 hour adventure.
-WOW!
+By the end of this – making the oobleck, playing, and bathing to clean had been a 2-hour adventure and we had absolutely made it to nap time.

-Making oobleck is THE BEST.
+Making oobleck is the best.
 I can’t recommend this enough.

 Vanessa says